 Substance abuse counselors come from all walks of life.
-Some people find their passion after entering their own recovery.
+Some people find their passion after entering their own drug or alcohol recovery.
 They want to give back to others who may be struggling.

 There are many rewards associated with substance abuse counseling.
 Let’s explore some of the standout advantages.

 All helping professions have this inherent reward.
-It feels good to give back, and it feels good knowing that your work makes a difference.
+It feels good to give back and knowing that your work makes a difference feels good.

 If you are in recovery yourself, you may feel a responsibility to help others in the way you have been helped.
 There’s a strong chance you will be able to relate to some of your clients- and there’s also a strong chance they will feel like they can relate to you as well.

-With counseling, you’ll always be growing and learning about both yourself and others.
+With counseling, you’ll continually grow and learn about yourself and others.
 No two days look exactly alike.
-That’s because you’re working with people every day- and we all know that no two people are truly identical.
+That’s because you’re working with people every day- and we all know that no two people are identical.

 Do you like the idea of learning more about human behavior?
 Counseling requires continuous education- both practically and academically.
 Depending on your state, certification, and license, you will likely need to complete continuing education units every year.

-Likewise, your job may also include trainings and workshops.
-You may be assigned a supervisor who will consult with you about your cases and provide feedback for your struggles.
+Likewise, your job may also include training and workshops.
+You may be assigned a supervisor who will consult with you about your cases and provide feedback on your struggles.

-As a counselor, you will often be working “out of your comfort zone.”
+As an addiction counselor, you will often work “out of your comfort zone” in substance abuse treatment.
 Certain tasks and clients will inevitably challenge you and make you reflect on yourself and the work that you provide.
-While these challenges can, at times, be stressful and uncomfortable, they can also propel you towards fantastic growth.
+While these challenges can sometimes be stressful and uncomfortable, they can propel you towards tremendous growth.

 Team Support and Camaraderie

-Many counselors make lifelong friends with their coworkers.
-That’s because there is an inherent intimacy involved with this kind of work.
-You are handling sensitive issues all day, and you are “in the trenches” with your work and your clients.
+Many substance abuse counselors make lifelong friends with their coworkers.
+That’s because there is an inherent intimacy involved with alcohol or drug-related work.
+You handle sensitive issues all day, and you are “in the trenches” with your work and clients.

-These friendships are good for your profession, and they are good for your health.
+These friendships can be good for your profession and good for your health.
 Research shows that work friendships can help reduce stress while also positively boosting your professional network.